Akshat1644/CarrerLift/README.md

 Then go to Server -> cd server -> run npm i -> then run -> npm start

-Connect yout MongoDB Database
+Connect your MongoDB Database

-Got to firebase create your account or log in and Put the generated API Key in the firebase.config.js
+Go to firebase, create your account or log in and Put the generated API Key in the firebase.config.js